 I was once interviewed for a job in Georgia.
 It was a no brainer.
-A small pentecostal college that had a academic dean with a master’s degree–paid probably 30k, and so the money wasn’t anything special.
+It was a small pentecostal college that had am academic dean with a master’s degree–it paid probably 30k, and so the money wasn’t anything special.
 I waited weeks afterward and only to find out that they gave the job to a guy studying at an American seminary who ABD–nobody bothered to inform me.
 The academic game had surprised me.
 In today’s analogy, I was Lebron–I studied at prestigious university, my PhD was all but in hand, and to top it off, I could speak three modern languages, and had proficiency in Greek, Hebrew and Coptic.
 It was a no brainer.
 But in the end, the other guy received the call, and I was still out of job.
 How could this happen?
 I did everything right and I was ready to step into a job, and they give the job to some guy still working on his PhD!
 Well, in the end, I determined that merit often has little to do with who gets a job in academics.
 Here are the real criteria:

 (1) Ethos: Who fits into the reigning ethos of the school?
 A recent graduate from an expensive school is not likely to fit in well at a small school in Georgia that puts no priority on research or writing.
 Such a person has to be used to deprivation and self-sacrifice and must be satisfied with the small wage the school has to offer.

 (2) Politics: a recent informal survey of social psychologists at an academic conference showed that their profession is dominated by those on the Left side of the political spectrum.
 Only an extremely minute number were self-identified conservatives.
 This sort of difference can only happen when the admission policies to graduate programs and the hiring policies intentionally weed out those of conservative persuasion, since the conservatives in the American general population greatly out number liberals.